sammuelyee/docs/cartodb-editor.md

 CartoDB supports an ever-growing number of data types and file formats.

 We encourage you to compress your files before importing them.
 Currently, supported compression and archiving formats include .ZIP and .GZ (also .TAR.GZ and .TGZ).
-Files will be decompressed and then imported based on the following table of supported file types.
+Below are the data file types that CartoDB supports.
 If the file you are importing does not match one of these types, then the import will fail.

 <table>
   <tbody>